Dahlia Growing Guide

 - Dig up tubers

-- Store them in a cool, dry place over winter
+- Store them in a cool place over winter (like an unfinished basement)

 Replant the following spring to grow your collection year after year.